Relwin1/Portfolio/README.md

 * **MS Excel** - advanced support, excluding macro support.
 I have been using this tool successively for years both at university and at work.
 * **Oracle database** - selected from other databases on the market due to functionality and popularity.
 For learning SQL and later PL/SQL.
 For educational purposes, a repository linked to my own database will be created, on which I will execute scripts.
 * **GIT** - program already installed locally to learn how to use it in the near future.
 * **SCRUM** - at the moment, I prefer the SCRUM methodology over Kanban due to the organization of the work system in sprints.
 The structure of the kanban table sounds very good in theory, but in practice I am afraid of excessive interference in changes of plans, which may lead to undesirable chaos.
-The structure of sprints (especially in a weekly mode) allows for a structured response, allowing you to set the highest priority for the most important tasks.
 * **Jira** - for future learning.
 A free account has been created, which will be used for educational purposes after taking the appropriate course.
 # Courses
 Section to be filled.
 Currently, self-study is conducted based on ISTQB FL syllabus 3.1.